 “I manage three other managers, who have teams of their own.
 Sometimes members of their teams come directly to me with ideas, questions, or concerns.
 I don’t want to step on their managers’ toes.
 At the same time, I don’t want to shut myself out from hearing about how things are working two or more layers down from me and I find it useful to have a decent sense of those team members.
 How do I navigate this?”

 When it comes to managing managers, little raises more questions than how to navigate the relationship with the staff members several layers below you.

-For instance, if a staff member several levels down comes to you with a proposal for new way of processing donations, you might say, “I’m so glad that you’re thinking creatively about the best way to get this done.
-Since this is Carmen’s realm, I’m going to ask you to propose this to her and see what she thinks.”
-On the other hand, if that same staff member simply wanted to pick your brain about what donation processing systems you’d seen work well in the past, it would probably be perfectly appropriate to talk through your thoughts with her, while reiterating that it’s ultimately Carmen’s decision.
+For instance, if a staff member several levels down comes to you with a proposal for a new way of processing donations, you might say, “I’m so glad that you’re thinking creatively about the best way to get this done.
+Since this is Cam’s realm, I’m going to ask you to propose this to them and see what they think.”
+On the other hand, if that same staff member wanted to pick your brain about what donation processing systems you’ve used, it would probably be fine to share your thoughts, while reiterating that it’s ultimately Cam’s decision.
 In this case, you’d simply be acting as a resource (whereas in the first case, you would risk encroaching on the manager’s decision-making process).

 2. Find ways to get to know your managers’ staff members.